labplus-cn/mpython-docs/docs/en/library/mPython/mpython.rst

         - ``TextMode.rev`` - equals to 2 .
 Reverse mode, the text is displayed in black, and the background is white.
         - ``TextMode.trans`` - equals to 3 .
 Transparent mode, transparent text means that the text is written on top of what is already visible in the display.
 The difference is that the content on the previous screen can still be seen, while for normal, the background will be replaced by the currently selected background color.
         - ``TextMode.xor`` - equals to 4 .
 XOR mode, if the background is black, the effect is the same as the default mode (normal mode).
 If the background is white, the text is reversed.
+    - ``auto_return`` - auto return,When the display string exceeds the width of the display, it will wrap automatically.

 .. method:: oled.show()

 Send frame buffer to OLED display.